Get

 dog bowing on grass outside

 Teaching your dog to bow is an advanced trick.
 You’ll need to train them in several other tricks, like sitting and staying, before you tackle bowing.
-That said, if your dog has learned several other tricks, it may be time to teach them how to bow.
+However, if your dog has learned other tricks, it may be time to teach them how to bow.

-Surprisingly, teaching your dog to bow isn’t all that complicated.
-There are only seven steps you need to take, and many of these are very straightforward.
+Surprisingly, teaching your dog to bow isn’t that complicated.
+You need to take only seven steps, many of which are very straightforward.

 The 7 Steps for Teaching Your Dog to Bow